 If the insurance company is offering you a settlement, knowing your average weekly wage is doubly important.
 The settlement amount is based on what a prolonged court case is likely to cost the insurance company over time.
 Undervaluing your AWW will result in you receiving a smaller offer.

 If you have suffered a work injury, you deserve the full benefits that you are entitled to under the law.
 Workplace injuries not only affect your on-the-clock performance, they affect your daily duties, earning potential, and your quality of life.

 If you believe that your workers’ compensation benefits are not being calculated correctly, you need a qualified attorney on your side.
-Schedule a free consultation with BDT Law and receive expert guidance and advice on your case.
+Schedule a free consultation with The Law Office of Brian D. Tadros and receive expert guidance and advice on your case.